Are you a UK tradesman that is struggling to bring in a consistent flow of enquiries right now?

 Other directory websites’ prices may vary, but I think Checkatrade definitely offers the best value when looking at the quality of posts you get and the reach of your advertisement listing.

 Over the last few years, I’ve seen quite a bit of discussion on Checkatrade’s prices, so I wouldn’t be surprised to see it change again.
-Keep an eye on what people have to say about their service too, many people that joined Checkatrade membership have stated that they have reasonable price.
+Keep an eye on what people have to say about their service too, many people that joined Checkatrade membership have stated that they have a reasonable price.